AparnaRaut/AparnaRaut/README.md

 - 👋 Hi, I’m @AparnaRaut
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning msc in statistics at mumbai university
+- 🌱 I have done msc in statistics at mumbai university
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...